Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/decomposition.md

 **There are two components in the interface layer:**

 - The <kbd>UI</kbd> component is responsible for implementing the DPC's user interface (UI) and user experience (UX).
 Additional details regarding this can be found on the [UX Design page](../UX-Design/index.md).
 It is dependent on the **API** component for its functionality.
+> For example, the <kbd>UI</kbd> component can be implemented as a Single-Page Application using React that interacts with DPC's backend through a RESP API.
 - The <kbd>API</kbd> component is responsible for exposing the internal functionality of the DPC to the UI and external components.
 It depends on the <kbd>Grant Service</kbd>, <kbd>Log Service</kbd>, <kbd>Notification Service</kbd>, and <kbd>Event Broker Service</kbd> components, as these components provide the actual functionalities of the DPC.

 **The service layer contains six components:**